SpiritualForest/servicemanual/README.md

 The application will initialize the database with some randomly created tasks on the first run.

-Please view the api.yml file for a detailed documentation of the API.
+View api.yml for a concise view of the API.

-Short version:
+A more detailed explanation, with examples, follows here:

 Endpoints: